 Instead of specializing in one specific area, as with the aforementioned positions, operations managers get input into budgets, people management, and more.
 The BLS pointed out that these managers don’t fall into any of the generalized departments within companies.
 From high-tech organizations, to the world of service and the public sector, companies simply need people who can keep their peers on task at strategic and day-to-day levels.
 These are operations managers.

 Business Analyst: Within the umbrella of business analysts, employees can perform research into a number of important elements of corporate strategy and policy and lead their organizations to better decisions.
 The general operations research analyst role commands a median salary of $79,200, according to the BLS.
-There were 114,000 of these professionals active in the U.S. in 2106 and the role is growing 27 percent, a far greater pace than the average.
+There were 114,000 of these professionals active in the U.S. in 2106 and the role is growing 27%, a far greater pace than the average.

 When there’s an important choice to be made, one that could determine an organization’s success or failure, a good analyst is a vital asset.
 The power and influence of data is becoming more widely recognized, which seems reflected in the spike in demand for business analysts.
 The advancement of analytics programs has to led to businesses being able to make data-driven decisions, assisting and advising multiple departments.